 Choosing Your Area of Focus

 You have many options when pursuing your Harvard degree.
-We offer nearly 3,900 courses in 48 undergraduate fields of study, which we call concentrations.
+We offer more than 3,700 courses in 50 undergraduate fields of study, which we call concentrations.
 Many of our concentrations are interdisciplinary.

 Your plan of study is individualized to meet your academic goals, and there is no predetermined curriculum—even during your freshman year, with the exception of the Expository Writing 20 course that is required of all freshmen.